0xd0xf/0xd0xf.github.io/about.md

 permalink: /about/
 ---

-This is a simple hacking blog made by 0xd0xf.
+This is a simple hacking blog made by DFul.

 I work as a penetration tester and I'll try to centralize here all the tools, research and other things I use everyday on my work.